| |

 Situated near popular attractions like the harbor, museums, and bustling shopping districts, the hotel offers guests breathtaking views of the city skyline and rolling hills beyond.
 With convenient access to public transportation, a quick ride on the subway brings visitors close to all major landmarks in no time.

 Our standard room with ocean views was tastefully designed and featured modern decor that we found especially pleasing.
-The hotel offers a rooftop cafe with a delicious selection of breakfast items, as well as access to a sauna, providing an opportunity to relax after exploring the city.
+The hotel offers a rooftop cafe with a delicious selection of breakfast items and access to a sauna, providing an opportunity to relax after exploring the city.

-The stunning views of the ocean from our room were truly mesmerizing and added to the peaceful environment of our stay.
-We had a wonderful experience and will definitely consider returning for another visit in the future.
+The stunning ocean views from our room were genuinely mesmerizing and added to the peaceful environment of our stay.
+We had a wonderful experience and will consider returning for another visit.

-The corner room at the hotel is the most sought-after, and it’s usually booked solid well in advance.
-For those looking for an authentic experience, they also offer a Korean-style room that involves sleeping on the floor – complete with traditional bedding and floor cushions – making it an unforgettable experience for those who decide to stay here.
+The corner room at the hotel is the most sought-after, and it’s usually booked well in advance.
+For those looking for an authentic experience, they also offer a Korean-style room that involves sleeping on the floor—complete with traditional bedding and floor cushions—making it unforgettable for those who decide to stay here.

 So make sure to book your stay with plenty of time to spare.